TREATMENT FOR BUNIONS IN CALGARY

-Heritage Family Foot Clinic with Dr Tedman Donovan offers treatment for bunions in Calgary.
-Bunions are an abnormality that appears on the joint at the base of the big toe and can be caused by a number of different factors.
+Heritage Family Foot Clinic with Dr. Tedman Donovan treats bunions in Calgary.
+Bunions are an abnormality that appears on the joint at the base of the big toe and can be caused by several different factors.
 Also known as Hallux Valgus, this bump is comprised of bone and gets larger as it sticks out.
 A bunion that grows on the outside of the foot at the base of the little toe is known as a Tailor's bunion and is less common but may cause just as much pain.

-A bunion can be very painful and may disrupt your walking pattern as the condition worsens.
-This can start to cause pain elsewhere such as the ankles, knees, hips and lower back.
+If left untreated, bunions can become increasingly painful and interfere with walking.
+This can lead to discomfort in other areas of your body, such as your ankles, knees, hips, and lower back.
 Custom shoe inserts (orthotics), night splints, and bunion bandages may be prescribed to help.
 Contact us now to schedule an appointment.

 Symptoms and Causes of Bunions

-A bunion is an abnormality that generally shows when some part of your toe bone is enlarged or moves out of its place.
+A bunion is an abnormality generally showing when some part of your toe bone is enlarged or moves out of its place.
 We have curated a list of symptoms that can help you identify a bunion:

 Observing a building bump on the outside of the base of your big toe